Graduation ceremony

 What are the most common nationalities among international students in the UK?

 China was the top country of origin for more than a decade before being surpassed by India in 2022/23.
-During the 2010s, universities in the UK became increasingly reliant on students from China as their numbers almost tripled.
-By 2019/20, they made up a third of all international students.
-The decline in the share of Chinese students reflects growth in other countries of origin rather than a fall in their overall numbers.
+During the 2010s, universities in the UK become increasingly reliant on students from China as their numbers almost tripled, making up a third of all international students by 2019/20.
+The recent decline in the share of Chinese students mainly reflects growth in other countries of origin rather than a fall in their overall numbers.

-Much of the growth in overall international student numbers between 2018/19 and 2022/23 was driven by India and Nigeria.
+India and Nigeria drove much of the growth in international student numbers between 2018/19 and 2022/23.
 While numbers increased before 2021, the introduction of the Graduate Visa is likely to have fuelled growth.
 Indian and Nigerian students are particularly likely to remain in the UK after graduation (Figure 9).
-Indian student numbers also fell significantly after the previous post-study work visa was closed in 2011.
+Indian student numbers also fell after the previous post-study work visa was closed in 2011.

-The decline in overall international student numbers in 2023/24 was likewise driven by these two nationalities.
-In fact, if Indian and Nigerian students are excluded, the total number of international students increased between 2022/23 and 2023/24.
+The recent decline in international student numbers was likewise driven by these two nationalities.
+If Indian and Nigerian students are excluded, the total number of international students increased in 2023/24 and 2024/25.
 Indian and Nigerian students were much more likely than other nationalities to bring dependants before new restrictions were put in place, and hence were likely more affected by them.
 Nigeria also experienced economic instability after 2023, with a collapse in the currency making it more difficult for some students to afford tuition fees abroad.

 Figure 6

-Table 1 shows the top 10 countries of origin for newly enrolled international students in UK higher education institutions in 2023/24.
+Table 1 shows the top countries of origin for newly enrolled international students in UK higher education institutions in 2024/25.
 Eight of the top ten were Asian countries.
-Although there was a decline in new students from India and Nigeria in 2023/24, the number of new international students from several top destinations like Nepal and Pakistan continued to grow.
-For the first time in more than a decade, no European country was in the top 10, reflecting the general decline in the number of European students after Brexit.
+There was a decline in new students from India and Nigeria in the previous two years, though the number of international students from several destinations like Pakistan and Nepal continued to grow.
+The number of Nepalese students enrolling on a new course in the UK almost doubled in the most recent year.

 Table 1